newtorn/new-cache/README.md

 	// Set another item that with default expiration. cache.Set(user.Username, &user)

-	// Remove the item from the get-started. cache.Del("someKey")
+	// Remove the item from the cache. cache.Del("someKey")

-	// Wipe the entire get-started table.
+	// Wipe the entire cache table.
 	cache.Flush()
 }
 ```